Pediatric megacystic microcolon intestinal hypoperistalsis (MMIHS)

 A change in the gene that helps the stomach, intestines and bladder move food and urine through the body causes MMIHS.
 Most of the time, children inherit MMIHS from one of their parents.
 However, in rarer cases, MMIHS develops with no previous family history (de novo mutation).

 Our specialists provide ongoing treatment that centers on your child’s bladder, kidney and digestive functions.
 Unfortunately, there is currently no cure for MMIHS, so long-term management is the best way to help your child be active and healthy.
+We use several different treatments to help children with MMIHS get the nutrients they need to live well, including:

-Nutritional Assistance
+Nutritional assistance

-• Feeding tubes.
-These tubes provide nutrients by delivering food directly into your child’s stomach or intestinal tract.
+• Feeding tubes - These tubes provide nutrients by delivering food directly into your child’s stomach or intestinal tract.
 We offer different types of tubes depending on your child’s needs.

-• Total Parenteral Nutrition (TPN).
-Your child receives nourishment through their blood rather than their digestive system.
+• Total parenteral nutrition (TPN) - Your child receives nourishment through their blood rather than their digestive system.
 A mixture of electrolytes, protein, vitamins, fats and other essential nutrients flows into the bloodstream through a central line or port.

-Surgical Procedures
+Procedures

-• Catheterization.
-A tube (catheter) is inserted into your child’s bladder to drain urine.
+• Catheterization - A tube (catheter) is inserted into your child’s bladder to drain urine.
 The process is done several times per day to reduce the strain on your child’s bladder and kidneys.

-• Ileostomy.
-An opening is made in the wall of your child’s belly or abdominal wall.
+• Ileostomy - An opening is made in the wall of your child’s belly or abdominal wall.
 It provides a way for your child’s body to get rid of stool, which is then collected in a pouch.

-• Intestinal resection.
-Damaged or diseased portions of the intestine are removed to improve your child’s ability to digest food.
+• Intestinal resection - Damaged or diseased portions of the intestine are removed to improve your child’s ability to digest food.

 Children’s Health’s Pediatric Intestinal Rehabilitation specialists help manage your child’s long-term medical needs so they can enjoy the best quality of life possible.
 With the help of gastroenterologists, surgeons, nursing, wound/ostomy, dietitians, speech therapists, neonatologists and social workers, we create and manage treatment plans that work for you, your child, and your family.